-1. Proposals that combine adjoining parcels to increase economic feasibility, create jobs, and improve vehicular and pedestrian access
+- 1. Proposals that combine adjoining parcels to increase economic feasibility, create jobs, and improve vehicular and pedestrian access are encouraged.

-- are encouraged.
 If the proposed design makes use of adjacent parcels, the Proponent must demonstrate site control of such other parcels by including a copy of a fully executed, and currently dated, Purchase and Sale Agreement or a signed, and currently dated, Option Agreement. - 2.
 The Property's location between smaller scale residential buildings along Harrison Avenue and the retail and commercial uses along Washington Street is an important site consideration.
 Wherever possible, primary building entrances should be on Washington Street to enhance the pedestrian experience.
 Service access should use Harrison Avenue or Eustis Street in order to reduce traffic congestion on Washington Street. - 3.
 Building configuration should include an extension of Ruggles Street through the site to Harrison Avenue as a vehicular and/or pedestrian connection.
-New vehicular and pedestrian baths that create and strengthen major public corridors with north-south connections from the Ruggles Street corridor towards Harrison Avenue and east-west connections through the Property are encouraged.
+New vehicular and pedestrian paths that create and strengthen major public corridors with north-south connections from the Ruggles Street corridor towards Harrison Avenue and east-west connections through the Property are encouraged.
 Such strategic connections through the site should strive to incorporate publicly accessible interior spaces such as lobbies, atriums and courtyards as intermediate public zones to promote community interaction and engagement and allow for pedestrian passage to other destinations within the district, including transit stations, landmarks and public parks.
-Such connections should be designed to be public in nature and actively programmed to be inviting to all residents of the area. - 4.
-Parking spaces for car sharing that are easily accessible to local area residents and businesses, should be included to reducing car dependency and encourage and promote public transit and bicycle use. - Parking needed for the uses on the site must be provided on site.
+Such connections should be designed to be public in nature and actively programmed to be inviting to all residents of the area.

+- 4. Parking spaces for car sharing that are easily accessible to local area residents and businesses, should be included to reduce car dependency and encourage and promote public transit and bicycle use. - 5.
+Parking needed for the uses on the site must be provided on site and proponents must also replace the existing ninety-four (94)public parking spaces within the proposed development.
 Public parking on site which meets the needs of the adjoining retail area beyond meeting the parking needs of the proposed development on the site is encouraged. - 6.
-Any structured parking must be well designed and buffered with residential or other uses that limit visibility of the garage use from the public ways.

-7. Safety, views, and ease of navigation must be considered in the site design.
+Any structured parking must be well designed and buffered with residential or other uses that limit visibility of the garage use from the public ways. - 7.
+Creative and innovative alternatives are encouraged to minimize the need for the creation of additional parking square footage.
+Strategies could include co-sponsoring shuttles, the installation of hydraulic parking lifts within proposed buildings, etc. - 8.
+Safety, views, and ease of navigation must be considered in the site design.
 In particular, night safety is a concern of some neighborhood residents.
-Therefore, structures must be designed with clear sight lines and exterior lighting design must create well-lit open spaces and streetscapes without dark pockets at night.
+Therefore, structures must be designed with clear sight lines

-8. Selected projects will be required to undergo a transportation/traffic study as part of the Article 80 Review process.
-If multiple sites in the PLAN: Dudley Square disposition process are being designed at the same time, the project studies will be combined to ensure an accurate and comprehensive analysis.
+- and exterior lighting design must create well-lit open spaces and streetscapes without dark pockets at night. - 9.
+Selected projects will be required to undergo a transportation/traffic study as part of the Article 80 Review process.
+If multiple sites in the PLAN: Dudley Square disposition process are being designed at the same time, the project studies will be combined to ensure an accurate and comprehensive analysis. - 10.
+Proponents are encouraged to coordinate with other area developments undergoing pre-construction and construction activities on both privately and publicly owned sites.